taiyi-wang/seis3D/README.md

 Note:
 1. All input parameter values are set up in setup_model.m under /source_code
 2. All input data (injection volume rate etc.) are setup in setup_data.m under /source_code

+Warning:
+cooperBasin.m may take a few days to run to complete.
+The most time consuming step is computing aseismic slip on main fault.